Resident Evil: Comics

 In 1997, Marvel Comics published a single-issue prologue comic based on the original Resident Evil, released through a promotional giveaway alongside the original PlayStation game.

-In 1998, WildStorm began producing a monthly comic book series based on the first two games, titled Resident Evil: The Official Comic Magazine, which lasted five issues.
+In 1998, WildStorm began producing a monthly comic book series based on the first two games, Resident Evil: The Official Comic Magazine, which lasted five issues.
 The first four issues were published by Image, while Wildstorm themselves published the fifth and final issue.
 Each issue was a compilation of short stories that were both adaptations of events from the games and related side stories.
 Like the Perry novels, the comics also explored events occurring beyond Resident Evil 2 (the latest game during the series' publication) and thus were contradicted by later games.
-Wildstorm also published a four-issue miniseries titled Resident Evil: Fire & Ice, which depicted the ordeal of Charlie Team, a third STARS team created specifically for the comic.
+Wildstorm also published a four-issue miniseries, Resident Evil: Fire & Ice, which depicted the ordeal of Charlie Team, a third STARS team created specifically for the comic.
 In 2009, Wildstorm reprinted Fire & Ice in a trade paperback collection.

 In Hong Kong, there has been officially licensed Biohazard manhua adaptations of Biohazard 0 by publisher Yulang Group, Biohazard 2 by Kings Fountain, Biohazard 3 Supplemental Edition by Cao Zhihao and, Biohazard 3 The Last Escape, and Biohazard Code: Veronica by Lee Chung Hing published by Tinhangse Publishing.
 The Code: Veronica manhua was translated into English, formatted to look like an American comic and distributed by WildStorm as a series of four graphic novel collections.

-In 2009, Wildstorm began publishing a comic book prequel to Resident Evil 5, titled Resident Evil, which centers around two original members of the BSAA named Mina Gere and Holiday Sugarman.
+In 2009, Wildstorm began publishing a Resident Evil comic book prequel to Resident Evil 5, which centers on two original members of the BSAA, Mina Gere and Holiday Sugarman.
 Written by Ricardo Sanchez and illustrated by Kevin Sharpe and Jim Clark, the first issue was published on March 11, 2009.
 On November 11, 2009, the third issue was released, and the fourth was released March 24, 2010.
 The sixth and final book was finally published in February 2011.

 Plays

 In the summer of 2000, Bioroid: Year Zero was performed in Japan.
 It was a musical horror-comedy but took the perspective of the infected.
 Super Eccentric Theater put on the production under the direction of Osamu Yagihashi.
 The stage play was performed from early July to late August.
 Biohazard The Stage was released in Japan in 2015.
-The play focused on iconic characters, Chris Redfield and Rebecca Chambers, as Philosophy University in Australia is experiencing a bioterrorist attack.
+The play focused on Chris Redfield and Rebecca Chambers as Philosophy University in Australia is experiencing a bioterrorist attack.
 The production was handled by Avex Live Creative and Ace Crew Entertainment, under supervision from Capcom.
 The following year, Musical Biohazard ~Voice of Gaia~ was released in September.
 It was produced by Umeda Arts Theater by director G2 and composer, Shunsuke Wada.
 Biohazard the Experience was the second Resident Evil play produced by Avex Live Creative and Ace Crew Entertainment.
 The story is set in 2015 and follows a cast of thirteen survivors who were abducted and woke up in a mansion during an outbreak.